6 Natural Flea Remedies For Dogs

 Citrus fruits are known for their flea repelling properties.
 What’s more, they’re completely harmless to your dog and can be found in any grocery store, or perhaps even your garden, if you live in a warm climate.
 Squeeze the juice from an orange or lemon and rub it into your dog’s fur.
-Not only will it protect against fleas, it will make your pup’s coat smell good, too!
+Not only will it protect against fleas, but it will also make your pup’s coat smell good, too!

-It might sound ridiculously basic, as far as flea treatments go, but bathing your dog in water can actually get rid of most of most of her fleas.
+It might sound ridiculously basic, as far as flea treatments go, but bathing your dog in water can actually get rid of most of her fleas.
 This is because fleas can’t grasp to the shafts of hair, the way human lice do, so if you give your dog a good bath – just with water, or with a doggy shampoo, if you want – most of her fleas should fall right off and drown.
 Good riddance!

-Lavender essential oil is a great for ridding dogs of fleas.
+Lavender essential oil is great for ridding dogs of fleas.
 You can apply it topically to your dog’s coat, but you should never apply it neat, as it an irritant the skin.
 It should be made into a 2% dilution, by mixing it with a neutral carrier oil, such as sweet almond oil.
 This means that you would mix 12 drops of the essential oil with 1 fluid ounce of carrier oil.
 Alternatively, you may be able to buy your lavender essential oil already diluted.